All live streams are scanned for matches to third-party content, including copyrighted content in the form of another live broadcast.

 Live stream licensed third-party content

-If you’ve licensed third-party content to use in your stream, ask the owner of the content to whitelist your channel through Content ID.
+If you’ve licensed third-party content to use in your stream, ask the owner of the content to add your channel to their allowlist through Content ID.

-Without whitelisting, your live stream can be interrupted even if you’ve licensed the third-party content.
-It can also be interrupted if you restrict your stream to territories where you own all the necessary rights to the content.
+If your channel isn’t added to their allowlist, your live stream can be interrupted even if you’ve licensed the third-party content.
+Your live stream can also be interrupted even if you've restricted it to territories where you own all the necessary rights to the content if your channel isn’t added to the content owner's allowlist.

 Content ID claims on archived live streams